Spivak, C. D. (Charles D.), 1861-1927

 Dates: 1912 May 21

 Overview Typed letter from Dr. Spivak to A.S.
-Newman, stating Nettie Kahn is in need of underwear, shoes, and a warm overcoat.
-He also says she needs money for laundry and other incidental expenses.
+Newman, stating that Nettie Kahn says the coat is too large on her, but she is very thankful for what they ahve done to her.
+He also says she is a great sufferer and yet the superintendent and the attendants never complain against her.
 Letter is unsigned but "Secretary" is typed at bottom.